Remember: The safest place right now is at home.

-South Mountain Reservation
+South Mountain Reservation South Loop

 Directions to trailhead

-Take Interstate Route 78 to Exit 50B (Maplewood, Millburn) and continue north on Vaux Hall Road for 0.7 mile.
+Take I-78 to Exit 50B (Maplewood, Millburn) and continue north on Vaux Hall Road for 0.7 mile.
 After crossing a bridge, turn left onto Millburn Avenue.
 In 0.5 mile, the traffic is routed to the right, onto Essex Street.
 After passing the Millburn railroad station, turn right onto Lackawanna Place.
 At the next intersection (Glen Avenue), turn right and then make an immediate left into the Locust Grove parking area.

 To reach the trailhead by public transportation, take the NJ Transit Morristown Line to the Millburn station.
 (From Bergen County, you can take a train on the Main Line/Bergen County Line to Secaucus Junction and transfer there to a Morristown Line train.)
 From the western end of the platform at the Millburn station, walk north along Lackawanna Place to Glen Avenue, then cross Glen Avenue and enter the park at the Locust Grove parking area.

 From the kiosk at the northeast corner of the parking area, follow the yellow-blazed Lenape Trail, which bears right onto a gravel road leading to a picnic area.
 The trail continues through the picnic area, then bears left and begins to climb the First Watchung Mountain on a wide path.
-It bears right at a fork, then turns right at a T intersection (marked by a chain-link fence) onto a woods road, continuing to climb.
+It bears right at a fork, then turns right at a T-intersection (marked by a chain-link fence) onto a woods road, continuing to climb.

-A short distance beyond, the Lenape Trail crosses a bridle path and enters a remote, less-used area of the reservation.
+A short distance beyond, the Lenape Trail crosses a bridle path and enters a less-used area of the reservation.
 After a short descent, it crosses a small stream, with the Maple Falls Cascade – where the stream plunges down a 25-foot sluiceway of exposed basalt – to the left, downstream.

 The Lenape Trail continues to descend, crossing a bridle path on the way.
-Towards the base of the descent, it begins to parallel a stream in a ravine to the right.
-After crossing the stream and turning left, it reaches an eroded road, turns right and climbs to the top of a rise.
-The trail bears left, leaving the road, descends along a switchback, then turns sharply left.
-Just beyond, it reaches the base of Hemlock Falls, a scenic waterfall, and crosses a footbridge over the stream.
-A red-blazed trail climbs stone steps to the top of the waterfall, and benches afford an opportunity to rest and enjoy the beautiful setting.
+Towards the base of the descent, it begins to parallel a stream in a ravine on the right.
+After crossing the stream on rocks, the trail crosses a road improved with large stone steps, then bears right and passes through an area with many rhododendron bushes.
+The Lenape Trail turns left at a T-intersection, crosses the red-on-white-blazed Hemlock Falls Loop, and descends on a switchback.
+After turning sharply left, it reaches the base of Hemlock Falls, a scenic waterfall.
+Benches have been placed here, and this is a good spot to rest and enjoy the beautiful setting.

-From the falls, the Lenape Trail heads west along the stream.
-After again crossing the stream, it turns left and soon reaches a junction with a wide bridle path, marked by a signpost for the Rahway Trail.
+When you’re ready to continue, cross a footbridge over the stream.
+(To the right are stone steps that lead to the top of the waterfall.)
+The Lenape Trail heads west, following a wide path along the stream and passing Hobble Falls on the right.
+Soon, it reaches a junction with a wide bridle path, marked by a signpost for the Rahway Trail.
 The Lenape Trail turns right at this junction, but you should continue ahead, now following the white blazes of the Rahway Trail.
 This trail will be your route for the remainder of the hike.

-In about half a mile from the stream crossing, you’ll reach an intersection with a bridle path.
+Just beyond, you’ll reach an intersection with a bridle path.
 Turn left, following the white blazes, recross the river on a stone-faced bridge, and immediately turn right onto a footpath.